sendgrid/sendgrid-python/README.md

 ## Hello Email

-The minimum needed code to send an email with the [/mail/send Helper](https://github.com/sendgrid/sendgrid-python/tree/master/sendgrid/helpers/mail) ([here]() is a full example):
+The following is the minimum needed code to send an email with the [/mail/send Helper](https://github.com/sendgrid/sendgrid-python/tree/master/sendgrid/helpers/mail) ([here](https://github.com/sendgrid/sendgrid-python/blob/master/examples/helpers/mail/mail_example.py#L20) is a full example).

+The `Mail` constructor creates a [personalization object](https://sendgrid.com/docs/Classroom/Send/v3_Mail_Send/personalizations.html) for you.
+[Here](https://github.com/sendgrid/sendgrid-python/blob/master/examples/helpers/mail/mail_example.py#L16) is an example of how to add to it,

 ```python
 import sendgrid